Lubrum/Data_Analysis-Technical-Drawing/README.md

 # Third Part - Dataset 1 - Descriptive Statistics

-Now we begin to use descriptive statistics to better know our dataset.
+Now I begin to use descriptive statistics to better know our dataset.
 Our analysis focus only the student final grade as a dependent variable, being affected by all other information available.
-We will separate the analysis by discipline.
-We have the following cases: analysis by course; by year; by course and year; by course, year and semester.
+I will separate the analysis by discipline.
+There are the following cases: analysis by course; by year; by course and year; by course, year and semester.
-We calculated the following information for each case: mean, median, standart deviation, min and max value, number of samples, first and third quartil and interquartil range.
-For that, we created the function "statistics".
+I calculated the following information for each case: mean, median, standart deviation, min and max value, number of samples, first and third quartil and interquartil range.
+For that, I created the function "statistics".

 ```R
 statistics <- function(dataframe, response, ...) {